cn-uofbasel/p2p-basel/index.markdown

 ### Sponsoring

-We have some limited funding opportunities from [SSBC](https://opencollective.com/secure-scuttlebutt-consortium) and [Planetary](https://www.planetary.social/) to help cover travel and accommodation, these will be assessed on a case-by-case basis.
-Contact [@decentral1se](mailto:helo@autonomic.zone).
+~~We have some limited funding opportunities from [SSBC](https://opencollective.com/secure-scuttlebutt-consortium) and [Planetary](https://www.planetary.social/) to help cover travel and accommodation, these will be assessed on a case-by-case basis.
+Contact [@decentral1se](mailto:helo@autonomic.zone)~~ (We've received several applications, this grant opportunity is now closed).

 Additionally, if you have an **academic** affiliation and can give an invited talk on some SSB-related topic, the Computer Networks Group can access university funds to help cover travel and accommodation.
 Contact [Christian Tschudin](mailto:christian.tschudin@unibas.ch).